Jacob Harrison and the

 Ames, IA, USA

-FULLMETAL is my homage to the genre of Japanese Anime.
-The title is taken from the manga series Fullmetal Alchemist by Hiromu Arakawa, which weaves an epic tale of the adventures of Edward and Alphonse Elric, young gifted brothers skilled in the art of alchemy.
-The catalyst of the drama stems from their desire to bring their mother back to life.
-Edward’s attempt at resurrection ignites a chain reaction unleashing a septet of colossal evil, the homunculi (the seven deadly sins incarnate).
+Fullmetal is a homage to the genre of Japanese Anime.
+The title is derived from the manga series Fullmetal Alchemist by Hiromu Arakawa, which weaves an epic tale of Edward and Alphonse Elric, young gifted brothers skilled in the art of alchemy.
+The catalyst of the drama stems from their botched attempt to resurrect a loved one, opening a Pandora’s Box and unleashing a septet of colossal evil, the homunculi (the seven deadly sins incarnate).

 February 21, 2020: Texas State University Symphony Orchestra; Jacob Harrison, conductor (San Marcos, TX)